Tightness in contact metric 3-manifolds: Comparison of geodesic convexity and symplectic pseudoconvexity

-In the remainder of the section $J$ will denote the complex structure on the symplectization $W$ not just on $\xi.$ That is $J$ leaves $\xi$ invariant (and has the same definition as before) and $J\partial_t=n.$ We also extend the metric $g$ on $M$ to $W$ by $g+dt\otimes dt.$ We note that the extended $J$ and $g$ are still compatible.
+We use the notation established in Subsection~\ref{ss:contactconvexity}.
+In particular, $J$ will denote the complex structure on the symplectization $W$ not just on $\xi.$ That is $J$ leaves $\xi$ invariant (and is the $\pi/2$-rotation of $g_{\|\xi}$) and $J\partial_t=n.$ We also extend the metric $g$ on $M$ to $W$ by $g+dt\otimes dt.$ We note that the extended $J$ and $g$ are still compatible.
 Using the notation from above, we begin by defining two bundle maps $A:\xi\to TW$ and $B:\xi\to TW$ by

 and